 Not long ago, Apple also debuted Night Shift as a tentpole feature in iOS 9.3.
 This works similarly to F.lux by reducing the amount of blue light emitted from the iOS device.
 It can be scheduled to run at a certain time, and you can adjust how warm it makes the screen’s color.

 Android has a few different options available, like Twilight.
-There are some others, and if you are willing to root your device, you can install F.lux.
+There are some others if you are willing to root your device.
 An actual system utility is reported to be coming with Android N.